Technologies in 2001: A Space Odyssey: Accuracy

-2001 is, according to four NASA engineers who based their nuclear-propulsion spacecraft design in part on the film's Discovery One, "perhaps the most thoroughly and accurately researched film in screen history with respect to aerospace engineering".
+2001 is, according to four NASA engineers who based their nuclear-propulsion spacecraft design in part on the film's Discovery One, "perhaps the most thoroughly and accurately researched film in screen history with respect to aerospace engineering."
 Several technical advisers were hired for 2001, some of whom were recommended by co-screenwriter Arthur C. Clarke, who himself had a background in aerospace.
 Advisors included Marshall Spaceflight Center engineer Frederick I. Ordway III, who worked on the film for two years, and I. J. Good, whom Kubrick consulted on supercomputers because of Good's authorship of treatises such as "Speculations Concerning the First Ultraintelligent Machine" and "Logic of Man and Machine".

-Dr. Marvin Minsky, of MIT, was the main artificial intelligence adviser for the film.
+Dr. Marvin Minsky of MIT was the main artificial intelligence advisor for the film.

 2001 accurately presents outer space as not allowing the propagation of sound, in sharp contrast to other films with space scenes in which explosions or sounds of passing spacecraft are heard.

 2001's portrayal of weightlessness in spaceships and outer space is also more realistic.
-Tracking shots inside the rotating wheel providing artificial gravity contrast with the weightlessness outside the wheel during the repair and Hal disconnection scenes.
-(Scenes of the astronauts in the Discovery pod bay, along with earlier scenes involving shuttle flight attendants, depict walking in zero-gravity with the help of velcro-equipped shoes labeled "Grip Shoes").
-Other aspects that contribute to the film's realism are the depiction of the time delay in conversations between the astronauts and Earth due to the extreme distance between the two (which the BBC announcer explains have been edited out of the broadcast), the attention to small details such as the sound of breathing inside the spacesuits, the conflicting spatial orientation of astronauts inside a zero-gravity spaceship, and the enormous size of Jupiter in relation to the spaceship.
+Tracking shots inside the rotating wheel provides artificial gravity contrast with the weightlessness outside the wheel during scenes such as the repair and Hal disconnection scenes, which depict extravehicular activity.
+There are also scenes which depict astronauts and flight attendants walking upright in zero-gravity with the aid of "grip shoes", which use hook-and-loop fasteners to keep the wearer connected to various surfaces inside the ship.

+Other aspects that contribute to the film's realism include the depiction of the time delay in conversations between the astronauts and Earth due to the extreme distance between the two (which the in-film BBC announcer explains has been edited out of the broadcast), the attention to small details such as the sound of breathing inside the spacesuits, the conflicting spatial orientation of astronauts inside a zero-gravity spaceship, and the enormous size of Jupiter in relation to the spaceship.